-- Industrial City Abu Dhabi, industrial cluster that comprises heavy and light industries that range from steel and metals to construction material, logistics, food and oil and gas
+- Industrial City Abu Dhabi, an industrial cluster that comprises heavy and light industries that range from steel and metals to construction material, logistics, food and oil and gas

 - Dubai International Financial Centre, the major financial hub for the Middle East, Africa and South Asia markets.

-- Dubai Airport Free Zone, fast and effective cargo clearance services with presence of international freight forwarders and logistics.
+- Dubai Airport Free Zone, fast and effective cargo clearance services with the presence of international freight forwarders and logistics.

 - Dubai Healthcare city, divided into healthcare, with more than 120 medical facilities, medical research and education, and wellness areas.

-- Dubai Internet City, an information technology park with presence of firms such as Microsoft, Facebook, Google, Linkedin, Samsung, IBM, Huawei, Intell or Dell, among others.
+- Dubai Internet City, an information technology park in the presence of firms such as Microsoft, Facebook, Google, Linkedin, Samsung, IBM, Huawei, Intell or Dell, among others.

-- Dubai Media City, regional hub for media organizations including news agencies, publishing, online media, advertising, production, and broadcast facilities.
+- Dubai Media City, a regional hub for media organizations including news agencies, publishing, online media, advertising, production, and broadcast facilities.

 - Dubai Multi Commodities Centre, regional hub for global commodities trade, with access to market infrastructure and physical facilities such as gold and diamond vaults, trading platforms and a range of commodities backed financial investment tools.

 - Dubai Outsource zone, with high-developed infrastructure and ideal environment for outsourcing companies to set up global or regional hubs servicing the worldwide market.

-- Dubai Industrial Park, industrial cluster aimed at food and beverage, transport equipment and parts, machinery and equipment, mineral products, base metal and chemicals.
+- Dubai Industrial Park, an industrial cluster aimed at food and beverage, transport equipment and parts, machinery and equipment, mineral products, base metal and chemicals.